How Glenn Frey’s Second Solo LP Inspired a ‘Miami Vice’ Episode

-Try as he might, Glenn Frey never bested his gold-selling second album, The Allnighter.
-Released on June 19, 1984, two years after Frey’s modestly successful debut No Fun Aloud and four after the demise of the Eagles, it remains the singer-songwriter’s personal high-water mark.
+Try as he might, Glenn Frey never bested his gold-selling second album.
+Released on June 19, 1984, two years after Frey’s modestly successful debut No Fun Aloud and four after the demise of the Eagles, The Allnighter will forever be the singer-songwriter’s personal high-water mark.

 Credit, in part, goes to Frey’s decision to bring in his old songwriting friend Jack Tempchin, whose credits include the Eagles’ tracks “Peaceful Easy Feeling” and “Already Gone.”

 “We have a very good rapport,” Frey said at the time.
 “It’s funny, there are only those certain people where things click – at least for me.
 He’s very free.
 I’ll just run some soul licks by him, or I’ll ring him something like The Allnighter, which originally was just about staying up all night.
 But then we started talking about it and Jack says, ‘Staying up all night can’t play over three or four verses.
 What if the Allnighter was a guy?’
 So, we made him into some woman’s every-guy.”